 File Transfer Protocol, or FTP, is a fancy way of saying “send files to a different computer,” like when you upload files to your web host.

-Sending files by FTP is one of the most common geek-ish things you can do.
+Sending files by FTP is a common geek-ish thing you can do.
 It’s required for many CMSes, including the Grawlix CMS.
 Good news is, modern programs make it reasonably easy to do.
-Understanding what’s up is a useful skill, and we want to make this easy.
-So here’s the lowdown on downloads.

 FTP is the act of copying files from one computer to another.
-It could be between almost any computer — many support FTP.
-But for website purposes, we mean sending files between your personal computer and the web server on which your Grawlix-based website resides.
+It could be between almost any computer, but for website purposes, we mean sending files between your personal computer and a web server.
 Uploading files means “copying them from your computer to a different computer.”
 Downloading is the opposite: “getting copies of files onto your computer from somewhere else.”

 Up or down, you can transfer any kind of file you have permission to access — even the ones you can’t see.